Nurse-Athletes Shine in Milano Cortina as Paralympics Approach

 - Nurses are competing on the world’s biggest stage.
-Several registered nurses will represent their countries at the 2026 Winter Olympics and Paralympics while continuing careers in healthcare.
+Several registered nurses are representing their countries at the 2026 Winter Olympics and Paralympics while continuing careers in healthcare.

 - Clinical skills translate to elite sport.
 Discipline, decision-making under pressure, and resilience are helping nurse-athletes succeed at the highest levels of competition.

 - Nursing doesn’t limit ambition.
-These athletes prove that a career in nursing can coexist with extraordinary goals — including Olympic dreams.
+These athletes – from para-skiers to a Montana State nursing alum who just shocked the Nordic field – prove that a nursing career can coexist with Olympic‑level goals.

 We all know the juggle is real: long shifts, critical decisions, and the emotional demands of patient care.
 Now imagine adding grueling training schedules, international travel, and the immense pressure of competing on the world stage.
 Sounds impossible, right?
 Not for these nurses!
 They're proving that with passion and perseverance, you can conquer anything.

-Let's meet some of the inspiring nurses who will be trading their scrubs for speed suits, representing their nations and our profession with pride.
+Let's meet some of the inspiring nurses who traded their scrubs for speed suits, representing their nations and our profession with pride.

 2026 Winter Olympics Nurse-Athletes